padeir0/millipascal/spec.md

 If instead an assignment operator is being used, we speak of the values at the left hand side of the operator as LHS, and the values at the right hand side as RHS.
-LHS always evaluates before the RHS, and if multiple expressions are in the LHS, they are evaluated from left to right.
+RHS always evaluates before the LHS, and if multiple expressions are in the LHS, they are evaluated from left to right.

 The expressions in the LHS must be *assignable* in all cases,